- What do you use EVERY DAY? (Keep in the front or in a reachable area.)

 b.
 If you have crazy amounts of hair product, lotions, make-up, etc. then narrow it down to 2 occasions: Every Day Wear and Special Occasions.
 If it doesn’t fit those categories, or if it still has a label from 1970, chuck it.

-• Example: I have Every Day make-up and then I have Special Occasion make-up.
-Same applies to hair product.
+Example: I have Every Day make-up and then I

 d.
 WHEN FINISHED: Dust, vacuum (curtains, cushions, pillow, floors, etc), sanitize, and throw away trash.
 Put donations in your car to drop off later.